Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-04-24-gcs-deploy.md

 You should download the latest release from [gcs-front-end](https://github.com/CMIPT/gcs-front-end/releases).

-The downloaded file ia a compressed file named `gcs.tar.gz`, which contains the compiled `jar` package, `js` and `css` files, and related configuration files.
+The downloaded file is a compressed file named `gcs.tar.gz`, which contains the compiled `jar` package, `js` and `css` files, and related configuration files.

 The directory structure is as follows: